ChaosData/limberer/README.md

 ]
 ```

+### Section Templates

+Out of the box, `limberer` comes with some initial section templates:

+* `cover`: A title page section.
+* `toc`: A table of contents section.
+* `section`: The underlying template for custom sections.

+Additionally, `limberer` supports the following template-like pseudo-sections:

+* `appendix_start`: Subsequent sections will be treated as appendices.
+* `appendix_end`: Disables the above setting; subsequent sections are not
+  treated as appendices.
+The appendix counter will not be cleared.

-### Sections
+### Custom Sections

-Sections are a mix of Markdown (and, in some cases, HTML), where most document
+Custom sections ("sections") are a mix of Markdown (and, in some cases, HTML),
-content is written.
-A section can begin with a block of Markdown metadata:
+where most document content is written.
+A section can begin with a block of
+Markdown metadata:

 ```markdown
 ---